cosmosbabe/cosmosbabe/Irina.md

-"The artist is on a cosmic timetable just like all of nature."
+"The artist is on a cosmic timetable, just like all of nature."